39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 18. Larkspur

-Larkspur adds height, soft color, and that slightly wild cottage-garden look that makes everything feel more natural.
+Larkspur adds height, soft color, and a slightly wild cottage garden look that makes everything feel more natural.
 Its tall flower spikes in shades of blue, purple, pink, and white blend beautifully with roses and foxgloves.
-It has that “accidentally beautiful” quality, like it simply decided to bloom exactly where it belonged.
+It has that accidentally beautiful quality, almost like it simply decided to bloom exactly where it belonged.

 19. Pansies (Violas)